'Scared' BJP attacks Cong Nyay Yatra in Assam, says Kharge | Politics

 Referring to the attack on state Congress chief Bhupen Kumar Borah earlier in the day, Kharge said, ''The yatra is going on so successfully here that BJP people are scared and they attacked our state party chief.
 But he (Borah) is not afraid, nor any Congress worker.'' ''Our state president was bleeding from his nose.
 Where has tolerance gone in the country?
 Our people were conducting a peaceful yatra,'' he added.

-Borah was assaulted when his car was crossing a Bajrang Dal event in Jamugurihat in Sonitpur.
+Borah was assaulted when his car was crossing a BJP programme at Jamugurihat in Sonitpur.

 Recalling Sarma's roots in the Congress, Kharge said, ''It is a case of 'meri billi, mujh he se meow'.
 The cat which was with us earlier is now 'meowing' at us.
 We have seen many such people and they cannot scare us.
 Congress was not afraid of British, how can we be afraid of the BJP.''
 He claimed that Sarma started abusing Congress as soon as he joined the BJP and questioned, ''Do you abuse the mother who gave birth to you?
 We don't do.''
 He also mentioned how Sarma was termed 'corrupt' by BJP leaders Narendra Modi and Amit Shah, but when he ''sat on their laps, he was cleansed by the washing machine''.